ferenc-hechler/playground-jxojrbp9/statement.md

 The Digital Root is calculated by summing up all digits of a number.
 E.g. `2025` has a Digital Root of `9` because `2+0+2+5 = 9`

-Implement the method `solution(input)` in the code below and click on "RUN" to start the testscases.
+Implement the method `solution(N)` in the code below and click on "RUN" to start the testscases.

 **Constraints:**
 0 ≤ N ≤ 1000000000